nbicocchi/learn-microservices/modules/containerization/slides/3 - Image creation (Java).md

 ### Build your own image using jlink and multi-stage dockerfile

-`jlink` is a tool that can be used to create a custom runtime image that contains only the modules that are needed to run your application.
+`jlink` is a **tool that can be used to create a custom runtime image** that contains only the modules that are needed to run your application.

+We can also make use of a **multi-stage process**.
+We have two stages, the first stage is used to build a custom JRE image using jlink and the second stage is used to package the application in a slim alpine image.

+* In the first stage, we used the eclipse-temurin:17-jdk-alpine image to build a custom JRE image using jlink.
+Then we run jlink to build a small JRE image that contains all the modules by using --add-modules ALL-MODULE-PATH that are needed to run the application.

+* In the second stage, we used the alpine image (which is a quite small 3Mb) to package our application) as base image, we then took the custom JRE from the first stage and use it as our JAVA_HOME.

 ```dockerfile
 # First stage, build the custom JRE